-Dogs have been our constant companions for over 15, 000 years, so you’d think that we’d know just about everything there is to know about them.
+Dogs have been our favorite companions for over 15,000 years, so you’d think that we’d know just about everything there is to know about them.

-1. Super Sense of Smell – Dogs have between from 125 million and 220 million scent receptor cells.
+1. Superb Sense of Smell – Dogs have between 125 million and 220 million scent receptor cells.
 For the record, we humans have just 5 million.

 2. Pugs – Pugs are one of the most ancient dog breeds.
 In fact, despite their outlandish looks, a Pug is more closely related to a Wolf than a German Shepherd is.